NVIDIA/cuda-python/docs_src/source/module/cuda.rst

     .. autoattribute:: cuda.cuda.CUstreamWaitValue_flags.CU_STREAM_WAIT_VALUE_FLUSH

         Follow the wait operation with a flush of outstanding remote writes.
 This means that, if a remote write operation is guaranteed to have reached the device before the wait can be satisfied, that write is guaranteed to be visible to downstream device work.
 The device is permitted to reorder remote writes internally.
 For example, this flag would be required if two remote writes arrive in a defined order, the wait is satisfied by the second write, and downstream work needs to observe the first write.
-Support for this operation is restricted to selected platforms and can be queried with :py:obj:`~.CU_DEVICE_ATTRIBUTE_CAN_USE_WAIT_VALUE_FLUSH`.
+Support for this operation is restricted to selected platforms and can be queried with :py:obj:`~.CU_DEVICE_ATTRIBUTE_CAN_FLUSH_REMOTE_WRITES`.

 .. autoclass:: cuda.cuda.CUstreamWriteValue_flags